 Evaluations undertaken by the Research and Policy Unit are designed to examine the resources invested within KSS CRC programmes and functional processes, the front-line application of such programmes, and the outputs and outcomes resulting from these established interventions.
 Evaluations will be formative and summative in nature, depending on the focus of the investigation.
 Formative evaluations will help to shape the development of programme and processes, whilst summative evaluations will measure the impact of various interventions.
 They will occur within the timeframe of the current strategy period.
 This will provide for an ongoing examination of key intervention programmes and processes.

-Below exemplifies one of our current evaluations:
+Below exemplifies one of our current evaluations.

 Values and ethical considerations

 Research and evaluation within KSS CRC is founded upon the values of the organisation, such as inclusion, openness, honesty and fairness.
-The senior management team offer research project governance whilst all practical and ethical considerations within projects are maintained by the newly established research steering group.
+The senior management team offer research project governance whilst all practical and ethical considerations within projects are maintained by the research steering group.
 This is currently formed of a combination of external consultants, external academics, CRC quality development officers, CRC front-line practitioners, and CRC data assurance staff.

 - Focus on practice sessions, practitioner workshops, team events, etc.

-- website and Research Unit micro-site
+- website and Research and Policy Unit micro-site

-- CJS workshops/symposiums (these will build upon the foundation created by three recent inter-agency workshops held at Gravesend office, exploring as they did the subjects of probation values, probation identity, and the contemporary role of probation in the CJS)
+- CJS workshops/symposiums (these build upon the foundation created by three recent inter-agency workshops held at Gravesend office, exploring as they did the subjects of probation values, probation identity, and the contemporary role of probation in the CJS)